KamilaDyn/react-buy-products/README.md

+<h3>The project it was created to study react, new features.
+And it is just for practice. </h3>

 <h2>Run project instruction</h2>

 <p> install dependencies 'npm install'  and install separately concurrently , 'npm i concurrently'</p>

 # To run app and server

 npm run start